Hospital operations on children with tooth decay surge by 20%

 At Carisbrook this approach really does work and we have to say that children with tooth decay are not a serious problem, neither have we ever had to refer a child to a hospital for teeth extraction due to tooth decay.

 NHS England is already working with the dental profession, local authorities and health providers and has initiated ‘Starting Well’ a campaign targeted at high-need communities to help children under five to see their dentist earlier and improve their dental health.

 At least it’s a start and what’s more, it is a movement that we wholeheartedly support.
 Let’s hope that it is the beginning of a new era that will see a real reduction in the number of children with tooth decay.

-If you would like any further advice on dental hygiene, diet or how to prevent tooth decay, please make an appointment to visit one of our dental team.
+If you would like any further advice on dental hygiene, diet or how to prevent tooth decay, please make an appointment to visit one of our Dentist Manchester.
 You call us on 0161 951 7295 or alternatively you can contact us by using the online form on our Appointments page.

 - Cosmetic Dentistry

 - Help & Advice

 - In the press